IoannisKri/sandbox_terraform/tf_modules/jinja_ec2/README.md

+## Description

+This template uses jinja together with terraform to create a "fleet" of EC2 instances behind an application load balancer.
+EC2 Logs can be sent to Cloudwatch via a Cloudwatch Agent and an alarm can be triggered based on these logs.
+ELB logs should be queryable via Athena.

+!Disclaimer: We are using an S3 bucket as a dummy code / artifact repository.
+The code of the application served by the EC2 instances is picked up from the S3 bucket.

 ## Usage

 From within the EC2 instance created previously, do the following:

 ### Step 1

+Edit input.tfvars.json and add / remove instances.
+The alarm can also be enabled from there by setting "enable_alarm":"true"

 From within terraform folder, execute the jinja script: